Merrimack Valley leaders call for unity at home as 'heartbreaking attack' unfolds in Ukraine

 - Vladimir PutinPresident of Russia

-Feb.
-24—American values are at stake, local politicians said Thursday, calling for unity among Americans and other NATO allies against Russia, following its invasion of Ukraine.
+Mar.
+3—American values are at stake, local politicians said last Thursday, calling for unity among Americans and other NATO allies against Russia, following its invasion of Ukraine.

 "Putin's invasion of Ukraine is a direct threat to our core American values.
 This is not a Democratic issue or a Republican issue — this is an American issue.
 Americans stand for liberty and freedom, and we must meet this moment with the gravity that it deserves," said state Sen. Barry Finegold, D-Andover.
 "History has shown us that we can't appease dictators like Putin.
 If Putin can get away with invading Ukraine, what's to stop him from invading other countries?
 The United States must rally together, work with our allies, and stand up to Russia's unprovoked aggression."